Siege of the Villa Rossa Hotel: Siege

 According to onlookers, at the time of the attack, some government and security officials were dining in the hotel.
-The attack began at 8:05 pm with a suicide bombing, where the bomber drove an explosives-laden car into the Jilacow Cawe high-security prison.
+The terrorist attack began at 8:05 pm with a suicide bombing, where the bomber drove an explosives-laden car into the Jilacow Cawe high-security prison.
 Around two minutes after the blast, six al-Shabaab militants stormed the hotel and surrounding buildings. al-Shabaab confirmed via their radio frequencies that they were committing the attack.
 Two Somali special forces units, the CIA-trained Gaashaan unit and Turkish-trained Haramad unit led efforts to expel the attackers.
 Some police officers in the night entered the hotel, and battles took place on the different floors.
 Government officials inside the building climbed out of windows to escape, and civilians were evacuated although not all could make it out.
 The militants shot up the hotel, and witnesses reported intense fire and some explosions.
 Environmental Minister Adam Aw Hirsi, speaking to Reuters, stated that "bullets rained everywhere", and people in the hotel scrambled for the exit.
 Around sixty civilians were rescued from the hotel during the attack.

 al-Shabaab was in control of the hotel the entire night, and by the following morning, gunshots were still being heard in the surrounding area and police officers were attempting to launch a counter-operation to expel the attackers.
 By the morning, the remaining al-Shabaab gunmen were holed up in a hotel room, and died in battle.
 The siege ended on November 27 with Somali forces recapturing the hotel, after 20 hours of fighting.